 The Bottom Line

 We can't change the taxes or the slab system, but understanding how they work is half the battle.
-By shifting your heavy usage to off-peak hours and strictly monitoring your meter to stay under the 200, 300, or 400 unit thresholds, you can save thousands of Rupees a month.
+By shifting heavy usage to off-peak hours and watching your meter before it crosses the 200, 300, or 400 unit thresholds, many households can reduce avoidable costs.
+If you are near the 200-unit line, also understand how protected and unprotected billing works.
 Once you have your final amount, you can quickly pay your GEPCO bill online using JazzCash or EasyPaisa.

-Want to see if they charged you correctly this month?
-Grab your 14-digit Reference Number and check your latest duplicate bill right here, instantly.
+Want to review this month's payable amount?
+Grab your 14-digit Reference Number and open your duplicate bill through the PITC portal.

 Frequently Asked Questions (FAQs)